-We are delighted to be back at Goethe-Insitute / Max Mueller Bhavan Kolkata with the second edition of Arts For Juniors, an initiative for children to engage, discover and explore the world of art, music and books through a range of diverse, exciting activities for ages 8 to 12.
+We are delighted to be back at Goethe-Insitute / Max Mueller Bhavan Kolkata with the third edition of Arts For Juniors, an initiative for children to engage with, discover and explore the world of art, music and books through a range of diverse, exciting activities for ages 8 to 12.
 These sessions are designed not to ‘teach an art form’ but to acquaint children with different artists and authors, share their inspirations and in the process spark imagination and encourage the participants to explore their own creativity.

 Look at Art

 A fantastic opportunity for children to explore different artists, styles, methods, material and create their own artwork inspired by the artists’ works.

 18th April - Wassily Kandinsky

 10th October - Wassily Kandinsky

 Engaging children with some of Germany’s best-loved children’s books through readings, discussions, films and activities.

 23rd May - Hermynia Zur Mühlen's Fairy tales for Workers Children

 13th June - Erich Kästner's Emil & the Detectives